GraphtyLove/Face-recognition-project/API/README.md

 ## Python decencies

-You can install all the dependencies with
+You can install all the dependencies with:
 ```bash
 $ pip3 install -r requirements.txt
 ```